wavefrontHQ/docs/pages/doc/trace_data_details.md

 <td markdown="span">Yes</td>
 <td>Name of the instrumented application that emitted the span.
   <p>The valid characters are: a-z, A-Z, 0-9, hyphen ("-"), underscore ("_"), dot ("."), forward slash ("/") and comma (","). </p>
-  <p>If your application or service names have special characters, the Wavefront service replaces each special character with a hyphen ("-"). </p>
+  <p>If your application or service names have special characters, Operations for Applications replaces each special character with a hyphen ("-"). </p>
 </td>
 <td markdown="span">String</td>
 </tr>